Pest Fauna Monitoring Protocols

-2. Strengthen the evidence base for assessing and quantifying the impact of feral pest control on a range of NRM outcomes.
+2. Strengthen the evidence base for assessing and quantifying NRM outcomes.

-3. Support better access to, and re-use of, vertebrate pest survey data for a variety of purposes, including adaptive management, research and policy making.
+3. Support better access to, and re-use of, ecological survey data for a variety of purposes, including adaptive management, research and policy making.

-4. Identify current best practice monitoring protocols and data collection tools for target vertebrate pest species.
+4. Identify current best practice monitoring protocols and data collection tools.